 A: All computers are sold with a 60-day parts and labor warranty standard.
 We offer extended warranties of 6 months, 1 year, 2 years, and 3 years.
-Extended warranty prices vary according to the cost of the computer, but are generally comparable or less than other companies' extended warranties.
-We also sell genuine Applecare extended warranties for in-warranty Apple equipment at competitive rates.
+Extended warranty prices vary according to the cost of the computer, but are generally comparable or less than other companies’ extended warranties.

 Q: Where do you get the computers you sell?

 A: Most of them come from folks like you, who have decided to upgrade, or switch to a different computer.
-We buy most of our computers one at a time, over the counter from walk-in customers.
-We also work with several wholesalers across the country to buy larger lots of equipment, whether those be off-lease, liquidations, etc. All the computers we sell are rigorously tested, cleaned, and refurbished.
+We buy many of our computers one at a time, over the counter from walk-in customers.
+We also work with wholesalers around the country to buy larger lots of equipment, whether those be off-lease, liquidations, etc. All the computers we sell are rigorously tested, cleaned, and refurbished.
 Drives are wiped clean and fresh software reinstalled, and we stand behind each machine with a full parts & labor warranty.

 Q: Do you recycle old computers?

 A: We sure do.
 We believe strongly in being a green company and supporting the environment.
 We not only recycle the equipment we can no longer use in-shop, but we also will take any equipment you bring in for recycling as well and make sure that it is properly disposed of.
 We do generally charge a small handling fee but that’s only because our recycling company charges us a processing fee that we simply pass on.